majidorc/parse-email/README.md

 - **Email Parsing**: Receives raw email content via a webhook, identifies the sender, and uses the appropriate parser (`Bokun.io`, `ThailandTours.co.th`) to extract key booking details.
 - **Database Storage**: Saves all successfully parsed bookings into a Vercel Postgres database.
 This provides a persistent record of all tours.
-- **Immediate Notifications**: Sends a formatted confirmation request via both **Email** and **Telegram** as soon as a new booking is received and processed.
 - **Scheduled Daily Notifications**: A dedicated cron job (`/api/daily-scheduler`) runs automatically every morning.
-It finds all tours scheduled for that day and sends a reminder notification at the start of the day.
+It finds all tours scheduled for that day and sends a notification via Email and Telegram.
+This is the **only** way notifications are sent.

 ## How It Works

 1.  **Email Forwarding**: A companion Google Apps Script (`email-forwarder.gs`) monitors a Gmail account for unread emails from specified senders.
 2.  **Webhook Trigger**: The script forwards the raw email content to the `/api/webhook` endpoint.
 3.  **Parsing & Storage**: The webhook parses the email, extracts booking information, and saves it to the Postgres database.
-4.  **Initial Notification**: An immediate notification is sent via Email and Telegram for the new booking.
+No notification is sent at this stage.
-5.  **External Cron Job**: A third-party service like `cron-job.org` is configured to send a daily `POST` request to the `/api/daily-scheduler` endpoint.
+4.  **External Cron Job**: A third-party service like `cron-job.org` is configured to send a daily `POST` request to the `/api/daily-scheduler` endpoint.
-6.  **Reminder Notification**: This separate function queries the database for bookings matching the current date, sends the reminders, and updates a flag to prevent re-sending.
+5.  **Reminder Notification**: This separate function queries the database for bookings matching the current date, sends the reminders, and updates a flag to prevent re-sending.

 ## Environment Variables